ieinDieUpm/fsm_thermostat/README.md

 ## Temperature sensor

 The temperature sensor used in the system is the LM35 (see [LM35 datasheet](https://www.ti.com/product/es-mx/LM35)).
+The sensor is located in the shield provided by the university.
 The sensor is connected to the pin `PA0`.
 The sensor is configured as an analog input with no push-pull resistor.
 The sensor is sampled in single mode with a sampling period given by the interruptions of a timer.
 All the configurations of the ADC are by default.
 The ADC is configured to interrupt when the conversion is completed.
 The ADC is configured with the following settings:

 | Parameter     | Value                  |
 | ------------- | ---------------------- |